spotDL/spotify-downloader/docs/usage.md

                         {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --dont-filter-results
                         Disable filtering results.
-  --only-verified-results
+  --album-type {single, album}
+                        Type of the album to filter the songs --only-verified-results
                         Use only verified results.
 (Not all providers support this)